joyce04/joyce04.github.io/_pages/incubator.md

 <br>

 **Analysis Tools**: If provided, it is useful to utilize existing tools for faster analysis.
-There are multiple publications analyzing clinical trial data.
+There are multiple publications on analyzing clinical trial data with tools.

 (1)EXACT from BioNLP of Univ.
 Massachusetts.

 <br>